-Halton's Chatterbug Speech and Language Therapy Service provide support for children referred into that service.
+Halton's Speech and Language Therapy Service is called Communicate.
+They provide support for children referred into that service.
 This may be in the form of individual assessments, via telehealth appointments, clinic assessments and / or in setting reviews and subsequent advice given to setting, or through speech and language therapy assistants modelling specific strategies in nursery.